exercism/fortran/README.md

 Thank you so much for contributing! :tada:

-Please read about how to [get involved in a track](https://github.com/exercism/docs/tree/master/contributing-to-language-tracks).
-Be sure to read the Exercism [Code of Conduct](https://exercism.io/code-of-conduct).
+Please read about how to [contribute to Exercism](https://exercism.org/docs/building).
+Be sure to read the Exercism [Code of Conduct](https://exercism.org/docs/using/legal/code-of-conduct).

 We welcome pull requests of all kinds.
 No contribution is too small.

 We encourage contributions that provide fixes and improvements to existing exercises.
-Please note that this track's exercises must conform to the standards determined in the [exercism/x-common](https://github.com/exercism/x-common) repo.
+Please note that this track's exercises must conform to the standards determined in the [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repo.
 Changes to the tests or documentation of a common exercise will often warrant a PR in that repo before it can be incorporated into this track's exercises.
 If you're unsure, then go ahead and open a GitHub issue, and we'll discuss the change.

 ## Exercise Tests